xanschwarz/Workout_Tracker/README.md

 ## Description

-The goal of this project was to creat the back end for a workout tracker app.
+The goal of this project was to create the back end for a workout tracker app.
 It involves a Mongo database, Mongoose schema, and routes utilizing Express.
 Upon startup the user is presented a summary of their last workout.
 The user is also given an option to continue their last workout, which will allow them to add exercises to it.
 Alternatively they can start a new workout and add exercises to that.
 There is a dashboard where they can view the total duration and weight lifted from each of their previous seven workouts.

 ## Table of Contents